-In summary, larger vessels are a growing issue for the port and there is demand from port users to provide services to larger vessels.
-Although larger vessels can create efficiencies in shipping costs, they drive additional costs for ports by reducing the effective number of berths utilised, require berth upgrades and channel deepening, etc.
+In summary, larger vessels are a growing issue for the port and there is demand from Port Users to provide services to larger vessels.
+Although larger vessels can create efficiencies in shipping costs, they drive additional costs for ports by reducing the effective number of berths utilised6, require berth upgrades and channel deepening, etc.

 PoM has commenced and needs to undertake considerable near-term investment to accommodate this larger vessel trend.
-PoM's investment program to support larger vessels includes:
+PoM's investment program to support larger vessels spans multiple regulatory periods and it so far includes:

-- Bollards, dredging, and simulations at Swanson Dock (around \$20M to date) in addition to significant investments in wharf rehabilitation and upgrades - Southern Mooring Dolphin (underway) and planned extension of the quay line at Webb Dock and stage 2 of the bollards at Swanson Dock (around \$60M - \$70M planned).
+- Bollards, dredging, and simulations at Swanson Dock (around \$20M to date) in addition to significant investments in wharf rehabilitation and upgrades7; and - Southern Mooring Dolphin (underway) and planned extension of the quay line at Webb Dock and stage 2 of the bollards at Swanson Dock (around \$60M - \$70M planned).